CAP Prize 2018 | Short List

 Through these portraits and objects, we can see people for who they are without branding them.
 The items they carried could be anywhere or anyone's - this series is meant to ask the audience to look and view the people photographed for who they are.
 I use quotes taken from the interviews to stress how important these items are to the people carrying them.
 The simplicity in the objects draws a big understanding about who the people photographed are, what matters in their lives, and a part of their life story is shared with the audience.
 I photographed the items on a uniform background of the UNHCR mats that every household in the camp is given in order to give a visual sense of belonging amongst the people photographed.

-The story was co-written by myself and Ismail, but all the photos are mine and were taken in Algeria while retracing his family’s journey over time.
+The story was co-written by myself and the 21st Century Bedouin, but all the photos were taken by myself in Algeria while retracing his family’s journey over time.

 Amilton Neves Cuna